 - A personal history of blistering sunburns

-- A lot of time spent working or playing outdoors
+- Have spent a lot of time working or playing outdoors

-Organ transplant recipients also are at greater risk for skin cancer, as are those who take immuno-suppressive medications for any reason.
+Organ transplant recipients also are at greater risk for skin cancer, as are those who take immuno-suppressive medications.

 Types of skin cancer

-- Basal cell carcinoma is the most common form of skin cancer and the least dangerous.
-It grows slowly, rarely spreads beyond its original site and is seldom life-threatening.
-But, if left untreated, it can grow deep beneath the skin into underlying tissue and bone, causing serious damage.
+- Basal cell carcinoma is the most frequently diagnosed type of skin cancer, but is also the least dangerous.
+Basal cell carcinoma grows slowly, rarely spreads beyond its original site and is seldom life-threatening.
+However, if left untreated, basal cell carcinoma can grow deep beneath the skin into underlying tissue and bone, causing serious damage.

-- Squamous cell carcinoma is the second most common type of skin cancer and can grow anywhere, particularly on sites exposed to prolonged sunlight.
-It sometimes spreads to distant sites, including lymph nodes and internal organs.
-If not treated, it can become life-threatening.
+- Squamous cell carcinoma is the second most common type of skin cancer and can grow anywhere, particularly on areas exposed to prolonged sunlight.
+It sometimes spreads distantly to other areas of the body, including lymph nodes and internal organs.
+If not treated, squamous cell carcinoma can become life-threatening.

 - Melanoma is the most dangerous form of skin cancer.
-Although the least common, cases are increasing rapidly.
+Although the least common, reported cases have increased steadily and rapidly in recent decades.
 If discovered early, melanoma can be completely cured.
-If not treated, quickly, it can spread throughout the body and be deadly.
+If not treated quickly, melanoma can spread throughout the body and be deadly.

-By examining your skin, you can catch potentially dangerous conditions while they are still treatable.
+Examine your skin regularly.
+Skin cancer screening can catch potentially dangerous conditions while they are at their most treatable.
 Basal and squamous cell carcinomas may begin as: